On z-Superstable and Critical Configurations of Chip Firing Pairs: Frackets

 \subsection{Computing the size of the frackets}

 Recall that from \cref{cor:fracketallsamesize}, for any ii-pair $(L,M)$, all $L$-frackets and all $M$-frackets have the same size.
-So we only need to be able to compute the size of $F^L_0$ in order to obtain the size of all frackets.
-In this subsection, we show an elegant formula for computing $|F^L_0|$.
+So we only need to be able to compute the size of $F^L_0$ in order to obtain the size of all the frackets.
+In this subsection, we show a formula for computing $|F^L_0|$.

 We begin with a lemma that describes the largest invariant factor of each of $\mathcal{K}(L) / F^L_0$ and $\mathcal{K}(M) / F^M_0$.
 Given a matrix $M$ with rational entries, we use $\flcm(M)$ to denote the least common multiple of all the denominators of the entries (written in irreducible fractions).
 Given a matrix $M$ with integer entries, we use $\gcd(M)$ to denote the greatest common divisor of all entries.
 Given matrices $L,M$ with integer entries, we use $\gcd(L,M)$ to denote the greatest common divisor of all entries of $L$ and $M$.